RobGeada/falcon-bms-simhub-plugin/README.md

 This project relies on lightingtools' [F4SharedMem tool](https://github.com/lightningviper/lightningstools/tree/master/src/F4SharedMem) to read the telemetry out of the BMS shared memory.

 # Installation
-1) Download the FalconBMS plugin [.dll file](https://github.com/RobGeada/falcon-bms-simhub-plugin/raw/refs/heads/main/builds/RGeada.FalconBMS.dll)
+1) Download the prebuilt FalconBMS plugin: [RGeada.FalconBMS.dll](https://github.com/RobGeada/falcon-bms-simhub-plugin/raw/refs/heads/main/builds/RGeada.FalconBMS.dll)
 2) Move the downloaded `RGeada.FalconBMS.dll` to your SimHub folder in `$DRIVE:\\Program Files (x86)\SimHub`

+# Build From Source
+Alternatively, I've included the source code for the plugin, so if you're familiar with the SimHub plugin SDK, you can build and modify the plugin yourself!

 # Some sample bass shaker configs:
 SimHub's built-in bass shaker effects are pretty car-focused, so we'll have to write our own custom effects.
 Here are a few custom effects that I use as examples: